lenseswaenen/lenseswaenen.github.io/_posts/2021-04-27-matrix_logarithm.md

 Note that these are not general skew-symmetric matrices, as the $(1, 3)$ and $(3, 1)$ entries are zero.
 Parallel transport frames and [Darboux frames](https://en.wikipedia.org/wiki/Darboux_frame) are alternative frames for which these entries might not be zero.

 Why would one be interested in using all of these equations?
-Well, the applications are plenty: rollercoasters are real life examples of freeform curves, flight paths of planes and drones as well, freeform curves are used in many design applications, etc..
+Well, the applications are plenty: rollercoasters are real life examples of freeform curves, flight paths of planes and drones as well, [freeform metal tubes](/2023/03/25/dynobend_tube_optimizer.html) are used in many design applications, etc...

 # 3D rotation formalisms